 Mr. Erdogan’s campaigns abroad have emphasized the irony within his desire to take advantage of an increasingly globalized, modern, and inter-connected world to further his more backwards and authoritarian agenda.

 However, the one thing that is clear are Erdogan’s motives: he is taking advantage of the globalized inter-connectedness of diasporic Turkish communities worldwide, particularly in Western Europe, to campaign for his own interests.All this comes exactly as Turkey is witnessing an acute domestic political crackdown.
 Especially in light of the ongoing purge following the attempted coup over the last 8 months, it is ironic and troublesome that Erdogan should criticize the cancellation of a rally in Germany as a fascist action and an attack on free expression while Turkey jails more journalists than any country in the world.Moreover, the contents of these rallies and campaigns are also worth a closer look.
 At the end of the day, Mr. Erdogan is conducting these events primarily as an attempt to gain “evet” (“yes”) rather than “hayır” (“no”) votes for his referendum.
 The meaning of an “evet” vote is an affirmation of a long list of amendments to the current Turkish governmental system.
 At the most basic level, it would shift the country from a parliamentary to a presidential system, eliminating the position of Prime Minister entirely.
 Besides the more procedural changes in the size of the parliament, timing of election cycles, and age eligibility for candidacy, the referendum’s underlying fine print is perhaps the most troubling, as it effectively eliminates all checks on presidential power.
 If the referendum is approved, Erdogan would become the head of state, head of government, and the head of his party — separate positions currently held by three different individuals.
 As if this consolidation of power isn’t enough, the president would be able to appoint cabinet members (and half of the highest judiciary body), create a budget, declare a state of emergency, and dissolve the Turkish parliament without any sort of approval or vote from advisors, ministers, or the parliament.
 Furthermore, removal of the president by parliament would become virtually impossible.
 Erdogan has already shown that he abuses power.
-Well after it was necessary, he extended Turkey’s post-coup state of emergency on numerous occasions to circumnavigate laws and conduct purges and expulsions in his government.
+Well after it was necessary, he supported extending Turkey’s post-coup state of emergency on numerous occasions to circumnavigate laws and conduct purges and expulsions in his government.
 For him to be able to take such actions (and many others) without any input or restraint would be a disaster for already-unstable human rights and national security in Turkey.
 But his conservative, Islamist AK Party defends the contents of the referendum by stating that such a fortification of the presidency is necessary to safeguard and strengthen the country in the face of “threats” from Kurdish groups, ISIS, and suspects behind the coup attempt.
 Furthermore, Mr. Erdogan’s accusations against Kurds, ISIS, Gulenists, and coup-inciters are vague and generally fueled by prejudice rather than any sort of solid foundation.
 Anti-Kurdish sentiment — always present to some degree in Turkey — has soared under Erdogan, and his constant labeling of the ethnic group as a national security threat neglects the disturbing civil conflict that is costing countless Kurdish lives in southeastern Turkey.
 The Islamic State has claimed responsibility for several terror incidents in Turkey in recent years, but it is hard to take seriously Mr. Erdogan’s point that this requires a restructuring of the government when Turkish Intelligence has been found to have supplied arms and weapons to Islamists joining the Islamic State in Syria.
 And the allegation against coup-inciters is slowly turning into an excuse for Erdogan to purge his government further, eliminate dissenters, and incite a further crackdown on human rights and freedom of expression.
 This plethora of contradictions between Mr. Erdogan’s words and actions underscores the notion that his justifications for the referendum are merely a guise to charm or incite fear in Turkish voters; in reality, this referendum is a façade to solidify one of the world’s strongmen in a position of unprecedented power, establishing authoritarianism through legal means.
 By focusing solely on “external” foes, this referendum indicates an attempt to move towards an increasingly isolationist and nationalist state policy, an excuse for Erdogan to reinforce his position and consolidate power as if heading to war.
 It is stunning, then, that, in order to advocate for its success, Erdogan has placed such an emphasis on recruiting support from voters abroad.
 This remarkable contradiction is saturated in hypocrisy and reveals the curious inconsistencies within the portrait that Erdogan has attempted to paint by depicting Turkey as suffering at the hands of the outsider.
 But the threat to Turkey isn’t from outside.
 The threat is from within, and his face is on campaign banners everywhere.
 Turkey in 2017 is in a perilous situation, but the real menace stands in plain sight, disguised as a good-willed leader fighting for his people.
 The greatest danger to national security, the preservation of basic democratic and secular values, and human rights in this deeply divided nation is Recep Tayyip Erdogan himself and the potential success of his referendum.
 Erdogan’s maleficent plan to create a scheme by which his usurpation of absolute power is achieved by legal means is undoubtedly brilliant.
 But if his political career and campaigning habits have proven anything, it is that he will continue to defy expectations.
 And given the enormous scope of what is permissible within the realm of the referendum, the few actions that will remain unimaginable carry an extraordinary hazard.
 Neither Turkey nor the world can afford to indulge themselves in such a spectacle.Photo